hpi-swa-teaching/OpenSqueakMap/packages/OpenSqueakMap.package/OSMChunkManager.class/README.md

 I manage the Chunks of an OpenSqueakMap instance.
-My didChangeOn: method is to be called every time something in the Viewport should change (i.e. zooming, panning, new configuration).
-I will automatically create Chunks when they are needed, move them and delete them (although deletion has not been implemented yet).
+My 'changed' method is to be called every time something in the Viewport should change (i.e. zooming, panning, new configuration).
+I will automatically create Chunks when they are needed, move them and delete them (although deletion has not been implemented yet but partially in another branch).
 I keep record of which Chunk is responsible for which WayRenderObject, so that Ways that span across more than one Chunk get rendered only once.
+Additionally I manage the Cache on classside.
+Chunks which were download once are stored in the cache and pickuped from there if needed.

 Instance Variables
 	backupChunks:		<Dictionary>